 One of the best things about Hanford has to be the riding.
 Riding lessons are timetabled during the week after lunch in games.
 The excitement amongst the girls at morning break, when the riding lists are put up, is palpable.
 Nervous chatter ripples down the corridor as they gather at the notice board to speculate which of their favourite ponies will be theirs for the afternoon.
 Whether your daughter is loves to ride or has never tried riding before, there is something to charm everyone at the stables which are housed in a beautiful Grade II listed building.
-Outside, chickens hop in and out and in the summer months the schools various dogs lie basking in the sunshine.
+Chickens hop in and out and in the summer months the school’s various dogs lie basking in the sunshine outside the entrance.

 As well as riding, it is important for the girls to learn how to look after the ponies.
 In the mornings, girls from the upper years are invited to “catch” the ponies from the fields and bring them to their stable to have breakfast.
 Girls are also encouraged go to the stables to groom and clean the ponies during their morning break.
 Here they will find the riding staff – Nigel, Eileen, Ruth, Amy and Charlie who will direct them.
 Nearly everybody rides at Hanford and there are many different standards and ponies to suit.

 Types of Rides

-There are different types of rides at Hanford.
-Depending on the ability, the time of year and the weather.
-There are some wonderful hacks locally.
-The most popular ones have to be the rides up Hod Hill or the Early Morning Rides in the summer months.
-Hanford is also lucky to have its own indoor school with a qualified teacher who can work on the girls position, jumping and handling.
+There are different types of rides at Hanford, depending on the girl’s ability, the time of year and the weather.
+There are some wonderful hacks locally; the most popular ones have to be the rides up Hod Hill or the Early Morning Rides in the summer months.
+Hanford is also lucky to have its own indoor school with a qualified teacher who can work on the girls’ position, jumping and handling.
 Beyond the riding school is a mini cross country course which offers the more experienced rider the opportunity to take on a challenge.
 During the summer term the girls ride out in the morning before breakfast.
 These “out” rides are on the hills, never the roads.
 This is probably one of the highlights of the year at Hanford.